MrGaoRen/Optical24GameSolver/README.md

 # Optical24GameSolver
-It is the optical-based 24 game solver using the Android phone
+It is the optical-based 24 game solver using the Android phone.

+Fangzhan Shi
+13/03/2017